-Now embarking on a national tour, this fierce, uproarious and beat-thumping mob is again barrelling into Belvoir and bowling over audiences.
-On this opening night, they were met with a full house and a standing ovation.
+Now embarking on a national tour, this fierce, uproarious and beat-thumping mob is again bowling over audiences.
+On this night, they were met with a full house and a standing ovation.

 Directed by Leticia Cáceres, Barbara is a work of modern Indigenous rock & roll theatre, fuelled by a furious rebellion against colonial violence and its legacy, and carried effortlessly by actors Ursula Yovich (Barbara) and Elaine Crombie (René).
 Yovich is also the play’s co-writer, producing with Alana Valentine a script that earned them a 2019 Premier’s Literary Awards nomination.

 In the program note, we learn that Barbara burst into life in 2008, appearing as a spontaneous alter-ego Yovich slipped into while regaling some post-awards partygoers.
 “This was a version of First Nations female power to conjure stereotype-busting magic with,” Valentine recalls thinking.

 Track forward a decade, and Barbara was officially let loose.